DDD-enterprise/DDD-enterprise.github.io/README.md

 #
 Bringing Domain Driven Design to the enterprise context

-This site has got the intention to document the process of starting at the highest level business process.
+This site has got the intention to document the Domain Driven design process.

+Starting at the highest level business process.

 Document the necessary application interactions for each of the business process steps.